skyline75489/Genie/README.md

 ## Customize your site!

-The templates and the (only) CSS file is quite simple too.
+The templates and the CSS files is quite simple too.
 You can change them to anything you like!

 ## License